sampollard/reduce-error/notes.md

 Still getting some segfaults... this is stupid.
 Giving up for now.

 ## Analytical measurement

-Trying to get some logging.
-This `--log=coll:tuned:topo_build_tree.threshold:debug` doesn't work.
-Only some algos use this logging, I'm going to fork and make my own for better logging.
+## Empirircal updates.
+Trying to get some logging, using `--log=coll:tuned:topo_build_tree.threshold:debug` to get the topology stuff.
+Not seeing a difference was my mistake, I was printing the wrong variable.
+Now I'm getting some very slight differences in results sometimes.

+I was finally able to get it to get different results.